NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Aura of Life.md

 Granted by [[Feats/Aura of Life|Aura of Life]]

-You gain resistance 5 to void energy and a +1 status bonus to saves against necromancy effects.
+You gain resistance 5 to void damage and a +1 status bonus to saves against void effects.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*